-Good source of carbohydrates: We all need energy to get moving.
+Good source of carbohydrates: We all need the energy to get moving.
 This energy comes from foods rich in carbohydrates.
 Cassava flour is loaded with this essential compound presented in a palatable form.
-In fact, cassava flour has double the amount of calories found in every 100g of potato flour.
+Cassava flour has double the amount of calories found in every 100g of potato flour.

-Wonderful eyes: Cassava flour is good source of vitamin A compounds such as bararotennya which are essential for health of the eyes– it prevents poor eyesight and blindness.
+Wonderful eyes: Cassava flour is a good source of vitamin A compounds such as bararotennya which are essential for the health of the eyes– it prevents poor eyesight and blindness.